 Is it about information?

 What I still miss is an experimental version where it will become even clearer that it is about information.
-If it only the irrevocable erasure of information is the cause of the shown wave behavior, erasure can just as well happen after the detectors, by electric QNRG controlled switches.
+If only the irrevocable erasure of information is the cause of the shown wave behavior, erasure can just as well happen after the detectors, by electric QNRG controlled switches.
 When it is an effect of the information, the outcome should be identical – the interference appears.
 The optical design of such an experiment is even a lot simpler.

 Proceed to next page: A true quantum information eraser